 Joey’s new book, A Feeling Called Heaven, holds space for the structures guiding attention, this time sifting through what it means to accept species extinction.
 This project suggests that we cast aside fantasies of the future in favor of embracing one another in the present.
 The text aggregates and twists, showing the condensation of how we might experience and recognize the end of time.

-I read A Feeling Called Heaven as an exercise in relational aesthetics, similar to a guided meditation or a Pauline Oliveros Deep Listening exercise.
+It makes sense to read A Feeling Called Heaven as an exercise in relational aesthetics.
+In a recent conversation with my friend and colleague Barrett White, he likened it to a guided meditation or a Pauline Oliveros Deep Listening exercise.
 While in the text’s suggestive state, the drone of annihilation is more or less audible depending on what else punctuates the soundscape.
 While I am wary of framing extinction as the immanent affect (rather than concentrating on destroying the mechanisms that cause it), the irony of this defeatism that A Feeling Called Heaven represents is familiar and felt by many, including myself.
 I appreciate this text for showing the importance of creating and sharing space through language and entertaining the idea that meaning itself is not guaranteed, and I wanted to hear Joey talk about his shift toward writing in this mode.
 We spoke for almost two hours via Zoom in early August about making poems take longer, walking and talking without a destination in mind.

 I. Asparagus Keeps its Own Time